Thrive Project: Basic Needs Grant

 Together We End Hunger!

-DACC's in-house food pantry provides free supplementary food assistance to DACC students, staff, and faculty.
+The FirstLight Comfort Casita, DACC's in-house food pantry, provides free supplementary food assistance to DACC students, staff, and faculty.
 This food is intended to lessen the burden of the growing economic challenges our community faces.
 We hope this food will support our student retention, academic success, and overall well-being.

 Main Location: Espina Campus DASH 109B

-Micro Casitas are available at every AVANZA office to arrange a pickup, Contact AVANZA staff
+Micro Casitas are available at every AVANZA office; please contact AVANZA staff to learn more.

-Funding is sponsored by the US Department of Education, the ECMC Project Success, and community donors
+Funding is sponsored by the US Department of Education and community donors.

 bills on floor, stressed student